 Another place you will want to visit is The Drop, housed in the pub The Three Clowns.
 As one of the few places which stay open late, The Drop is pretty much the nightlife in Stoke Newington.
 The newly opened Birthdays and The Baby Bathhouse are the other open late clubs you may enjoy.

-Of course, there are the Turkish cafes, where you'll find yourself often when you are in the hunt for a nice place to spend your weekend nights.
+Of course, there are Turkish cafes, where you'll find yourself often when you are on the hunt for a nice place to spend your weekend nights.

-One of Stokie's strongest points is the amount of places to eat.
-Going to each restaurant it's like going to a culinary tour.
+One of Stokie's strongest points is the number of places to eat.
+Living in Stoke Newington and trying each local restaurant it's like going on a culinary tour.

 Shops in Stoke Newington

-Stoke Newington is great place for a shopping spree with shops for every taste – from the vintage Little pad, trough the designer Hub, to the children shops Olive Loves Alfie and Born.
-There are also beauty saloons, florists, musical instruments shops and the great Stoke Newington Bookshop.
+Stoke Newington is a great place for a shopping spree with shops for every taste – from the vintage Little pad, through the designer Hub, to the children shops Olive Loves Alfie and Born.
+There are also beauty salons, florists, musical instruments shops and the great Stoke Newington Bookshop.

 The most unique landmark in Stokie is the Abney Park Cemetery, which is one of the “Magnificent Seven London cemeteries”.
-It's ancient greenery and headstones make the Abney Park Cemetery a favorable place for artist and photographers.
+Its ancient greenery and headstones make the Abney Park Cemetery a favourable place for artists and photographers.

 If you want to spend your time in nature – Clissold Park is the place you are looking for.
-It's the main green space area in Stoke Newington and it includes animal and bird sanctuary and it's a great place for relaxation or jogging.
+It's the main green space area in Stoke Newington, and it includes an animal and bird sanctuary, and it's a great place for relaxation or jogging.

 The buses in Stoke Newington, however, are compensating the missing tube with many regular lines in all directions, including night buses (73 and 76) and 24-hour buses (149 and 243).